Leona Build Guide by MTaur

 Sort of ok.
-Can be taken instead of Abyssal Scepter, possibly.
+Can be taken instead of Abyssal Mask, possibly.

 Sort of redundant with Frozen Mallet, but the active is bound to prove helpful right after Zenith Blade in a team fight.
 Swap out Frozen Mallet for Guardian Angel, possibly, to get even more duration on the slow.
 Note that the active should always be used during the resistance bonus from Eclipse.